aimms/how-to/README.md

  - [Sphinx AIMMS theme](https://gitlab.com/ArthurdHerbemont/sphinx-aimms-theme) (run `python3 -m pip install sphinx-aimms-theme`)
  - [AIMMS code blocks for PDF](https://gitlab.com/ArthurdHerbemont/aimms-pygments-style) (run `python3 -m pip install aimms-pygments-style`)

+Depending on previous installations of python, the above command may be `py` or `python`, instead of `python3`.

 After installing all the above requirements, please go to the location of your previously cloned documentation folder:
  * Open a console prompt from this location, using ``ATL+D`` and typing ``cmd`` in the URL of your file explorer (Windows)
  * run ``make html`` (the first time, it may take some time, around 20 secs. progress is shown in your console)